Katrina M. Harack

 Strengthens performance of college-level argumentative writing and scholarly research, critical reading and thinking, and the critique and the creation of print and new media texts.
 Prerequisite: either B CUSP 101, B CUSP 114, or B CUSP 134.
 Offered: AWSp.

-Our course theme will be "Memory, Trauma, Representation, and Identity."
-This class is focused on interdisciplinary researching of this specific topic, and this quarter you will build your writing and research skills toward the production of an in-depth research paper.
+Spring 2014: This class is focused on interdisciplinary research of a specific topic, in this case the theme of "Memory, Trauma, Representation, and Identity."
+This quarter you will build your writing and research skills toward the production of an in-depth research paper.
 We will explore how concepts of memory (on both a personal and a cultural level) have changed and developed in the 20th century, particularly in relation to large-scale traumatic events.
 In the contemporary period, why do issues of memory become so fraught with fear and a sense of unreliability?
 What does it mean to be a part of the modern world, and to preserve and record information?
 What connections are there between trauma and memorialization or representation?
 Whether fictional or supposedly objective, our reports about human activities often attempt to place a plot on experience to make it understandable.
 This course examines concepts of memory, time, and history in relation to the stories we tell and the way we represent our memories.
 Along the way, we will discuss how ideas of “proper” representation of the past (and particularly a traumatic event) have changed, as well as shifting concepts of what should be preserved, and in what manner.
 Thus, our focus will include not only traditional “stories” but also stories told by certain spaces or objects meant to memorialize certain people, places, or events.
-As we discuss these issues related to our course theme, you will have the opportunity to strengthen and develop your critical reading, writing, and thinking skills.
-Many of the texts we cover, and the ideas they present, will be new to you.
-We will be examining works of many different genres, from many different disciplines.
-By engaging with these different means of expression and new ideas, you will develop new writing and analytical skills yourself.
-Over the course of the term, you will be required to try different types of academic research writing, which will provide you with skills that will apply to any discipline you choose to study.

 Student learning goals